MayurHulke/mayur-blog/content/books/godel-escher-bach.md

 Hofstadter is chasing one big question: **How does self-awareness emerge from systems of symbols?** To get there, he pulls together:

-1. **Gödel's Incompleteness Theorems** – Logic systems can't fully explain themselves.
+1. **Gödel's Incompleteness Theorems**, Logic systems can't fully explain themselves.
-2. **Escher's Impossible Art** – Visual recursion, self-reference, infinite loops.
+2. **Escher's Impossible Art**, Visual recursion, self-reference, infinite loops.
-3. **Bach's Fugues** – Musical structure mirroring logical structure.
+3. **Bach's Fugues**, Musical structure mirroring logical structure.

 He's exploring how structure + self-reference + recursion = *consciousness*.
 Or at least something like it.

-> The magic trick: a system gets complex enough that it can *talk about itself* — and that's when sparks start to fly.
+> The magic trick: a system gets complex enough that it can *talk about itself*, and that's when sparks start to fly.

 ---